 In a hospital room.

 The pain was gone.
 The twitching was gone.
 He felt feeble still, though.
 And shaky.

 And he smelled barf.

 “Ruben.”
 Alvaro was leaning over him, calm.
-The scent of the rosebush drifted over the more sour smells.
+Wiping his face with a wet cloth.
+The scent of a rosebush drifted over the more sour smells.
 “The venom had reached your heart long before you’d gotten here.
 I almost got to you too late.”

 Warmth bloomed up the back of Ruben’s skull.
 He swallowed, trying to keep his face calm.

 “This is the fifth time you’ve come in like this.”
 Alvaro paused, offering an apologetic smile.
 “I’m going to take you home and talk to your mom, alright?”